ArcBlock/forge-js/docs/src/did-agent-storage.md

 ### new DidAgentStorage()

-Defines the interface of DID-Auth Token Storage
-Which is used during the DID-Auth process in an typical application
+Defines the interface of authorized did auth storage Which is used when building an centralized service that do did-auth on behalf of many applications

 ### new DidAgentStorage(options)